Skip to main content

 Holding Down the Fort

-April 2024
+November 2024

 4min read

-Members of the Maryland Forces guard memories of a dramatic history at Fort Frederick, the best preserved fort from the former English colonies in America.
+Members of the Maryland Forces guard the memories of the dramatic history at Fort Frederick, the best-preserved fort from the former English colonies in America.

-Sign for Fort FrederickAs I drove through the Maryland woods to old Fort Frederick, it was hard to believe that Col. George Washington once called this beautiful and tranquil scene a “theater of bloodshed and cruelty."
+Sign for Fort FrederickAs I drove through the Maryland woods to old Fort Frederick, it was hard to believe that Colonel George Washington once called this beautiful and tranquil scene a “theater of bloodshed and cruelty."

-Hoping to photograph the massive stone fort that Saturday morning in the golden light of dawn, I snuck past a sign saying the park would not open until 8:00.
-The sun was just coming up, painting a golden edge on dark gray clouds that moved rapidly across a deep blue sky.
+Hoping to photograph the massive stone fort that Saturday morning in the golden light of dawn, I snuck past a sign saying that the park would not open until 8:00.
+The sun was just coming up, painting a golden edge on the dark gray clouds that moved rapidly across a deep blue sky.

 If I were caught trespassing, I hoped the ranger would sympathize with my good intentions.